JohnForsgren/Overviewer/Project_Documentation/🔥USING THE PROJECT - OWN NOTES.md

 ### 3.1 Human Addon

 <<<<<<<<<<<< CONTINUE HERE:  🔥🔥🔥🔥🔥🔥🔥🔥🔥
-* Since i already have existing comments on the current project -> Set up the initial document from step 2 and integrate my own comments.
+<<<<<<<< FORTSÄTT MED: Fyll på dokumentations-dokumentet med NUVARANDE ANTECKNINGAR i :

-* ALSO NOTE: Remove unecessary folders before adding own documentation.
+    * (R) ALSO NOTE: Remove unecessary folders before adding own documentation.
+	* Pdf refactoring (Respektive SPA)
+	* Main-dokumentet "Dokumentation Kodbasen)

+	* Fortsätt därefter med nedanstående steg i todo-listan

 * ALSO TODO: Add a comment at the top of the document, explaining the document purpose (see below)

 DOCUMENT PURPOSE:
 - The prupose of this document is to give an AI (E.g Copilot) a clear overview of the current repository, without having to send in every file into the model directly.
-- The AI model is encouraged to use this document during development, so that for instance (1) There is an understanding of existing features so that new features are not "reinventing the wheel" [implementing already existing features] or placing the code at the wrong place.
+- The AI model is encouraged to use this document during development, so that for instance:
+(1) There is an understanding of existing features so that new features are not "reinventing the wheel" [implementing already existing features] or placing the code at the wrong place.
+(2) Consider leaving comments in the file (Marked with the Robot 🤖 if there are any interesting considerations that is worth keeping in mind for future reference.
+These should be short and consise)

 ### 3.2 AI Addon
 Here, the idea is that an AI is prompted to manually go into certain files and add relevant content to them.